DaneHarrison/Static-resume/README.md

 # Appendix

 ## Authors and Acknowledgments
-Andrew Etter was a great inspiration for me creating this tutorial which heavily relied on the work Eddie Webbinaro put into his Hugo-Resume theme.
-I also wanted to thank Frieda Bi, Hamdi Elzard and Dirk Page for reviewing and providing their feedback.
+Andrew Etter was my inspiration for creating this tutorial which relied upon Eddie Webbinaro's Hugo-Resume theme.
+I also wanted to thank Frieda Bi, Hamdi Elzard and Dirk Page for their time and provided feedback.

 <br>